Police say no one was in driver's seat in fatal Tesla crash

 The crash in the Houston suburb of Spring, Texas, killed a person in the front passenger seat and one in the rear seat of the car, according to Constable Mark Herman, the head of the Harris County police precinct that responded to the crash.

-Based on the model year, the Tesla Model S has an "Autopilot" feature designed to assist the driver by keeping the car in a lane of traffic and slowing or stopping the car to avoid obstacles ahead.
-It may also have been equipped with a more advanced feature called Full Self-Driving capability, or FSD, which is now being tested by what Tesla CEO Elon Musk described as a small group of members of the public.
-It is unknown if the Tesla involved in Saturday's incident was equipped with that advanced software.
+The Tesla Autopilot feature is designed to assist the driver by keeping the car in a lane of traffic and slowing or stopping the car to avoid obstacles ahead.

-Telsa's website does caution that "current Autopilot features require active driver supervision and do not make the vehicle autonomous."
-But just this past Saturday, Musk tweeted out a claim that the Autopilot feature was significantly safer than human drivers.
+Telsa's website does caution that 'current Autopilot features require active driver supervision and do not make the vehicle autonomous.'
+But just this past Saturday, just hours before the Saturday night accident, Musk tweeted out a claim that the Autopilot feature was significantly safer than human drivers.

 Musk was referring to company data that showed Teslas with the Autopilot engaged were involved in just one accident for every 4.19 million miles driven in the first quarter of this year, compared to National Highway Traffic Safety Administration data that Tesla said shows one crash in every 484,000 miles for human-operated cars.